Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 * Floating point
 * Date (date and time)

 <br/>

 ### How to assign annotations
-It is easiest to add annotations when initially uploading the file.
+It is easiest to add annotations when initially uploading a file.
 This can be done using the command line client, the Python client, the R client, or from the Web.
 Using the analytical clients facilitates batch and automated population of annotations across many files.
 The Web client is useful when uploading a single file, or if a minor change needs to be made to annotations on a few files.
 #### Adding annotations using the Python or R client (someone needs to review)
 {% tabs %}
 	{% tab Command %}
 		{% highlight bash %}
-synapse store Sample1_ConditionA.bam --parentId syn00123 --annotations '{"fileType":"bam", "dataType":"mRNA"}'
+synapse store Sample1_ConditionA.bam --parentId syn00123 --annotations '{"fileType":"bam", "assay":"RNA-seq"}'
 		{% endhighlight %}
 	{% endtab %}

 	{% tab Python %}
 		{% highlight python %}
 entity = File(path="Sample1_ConditionA.bam",parent="syn00123")
-entity.annotations = {"fileType":"bam", "dataType":"mRNA"}
+entity.annotations = {"fileType":"bam", "assay":"RNA-seq"}
 syn.store(entity)
 		{% endhighlight %}
 	{% endtab %}